shba24/BinClass/README.md

 ### How to Use ? ###

-* Download and Install Rose Compiler from git repository.

-**Option 1**: Build Rose and its dependencies on your PC.
+**Option 1**: Download and Install Rose Compiler from git repository.
+Build Rose and its dependencies on your PC.

 #### BOOST Library Installation ####
    * Download BOOST at www.boost.org/users/download (suggested to use version<=1.53 )